 MARK LEGACY studies East Asian Religions and Cultures at the University of Saskatchewan.
 He enjoys art, psychedelics, and planting trees.
-His works have most recently appeared in Mindscape, In Medias Res, and IN MY BED Magazine.
+His works have most recently used to work for the Bear when he was young and strong.
+It hurts me to see him old and half-lame.
+But he's still the Bear.
+I was there in Archie's last year when he took on the gringo.

-Bear Among the Dogs

-Scott Archer Jones
+Bear Among the Dogs Scott Archer Jones